tmdrn9/-medical-identification-of-pancreatic-cancer-/README.md

-# [MedicalProject] Convolutional neural network model for automatic recognitionand classification of pancreatic cancer cell based on analysis of lipid droplet on unlabeled sample by 3D optical diffraction tomography
+# Convolutional neural network model for automatic recognitionand classification of pancreatic cancer cell based on analysis of lipid droplet on unlabeled sample by 3D optical diffraction tomography

 > Computer Methods and Programs in Biomedicine, 2024.
 (IF: 6.1, JCR 13.1%)